ChandlerCamarena/camarena-arch-setup/README.md

 ## Before you start

 This repo assumes you're picking up *after* a working, booted, networked Arch base install.
-It does not partition disks, run `pacstrap`, or configure a bootloader — that's manual, deliberate, and done once per machine before this repo ever gets cloned.
+It does not partition disks, run `pacstrap`, or configure a bootloader.

 **Prerequisites, in order:**